API Quickstart

 - a clear reason to automate instead of using the dashboard directly

-/api/v1/auth/authorize - exchange the returned drio code at
+- exchange the returned code at AuthKit's token endpoint

 Keep the same client_id and registered redirect_uri across the flow.